kudelskisecurity/sgxfun/GETQUOTE.md

 [end of quote_t struct]
 ```

-If the revocation list is not empty, each 160-byte non-revocation proof
+If the revocation list is not empty, each 160-byte non-revoked proof is
-is AES-GCM encrypted and written to the quote, eventually followed by
+AES-GCM encrypted and written to the quote, eventually followed by
 the tag of all encrypted data.

 Proofs follow the following structure: